How Laminil helped my laminitic horses

 Robin and Kurt gallop Dec.
 26, 2017 (Kurt, the white one, is barefoot, while Robin is in boots; both are bute free)

-I’m using it on my last two horses, both geldings that turned 22 in 2018.
+I used it on my last two horses, both geldings that turned 22 in 2018.

-Laminil has stopped the laminitis and allowed my horses’ feet to heal in the most extreme of weather conditions, both hot and cold, and in horses that are severely insulin resistant.
+Laminil stopped the laminitis and allowed my horses’ feet to heal in the most extreme of weather conditions, both hot and cold, and in horses that are severely insulin resistant.

-Robin Hood was diagnosed with laminitis around 2006, and his feet have suffered a lot of damage as a result.
+Robin Hood was diagnosed with laminitis around 2006, and his feet suffered a lot of damage as a result.

-Here are his available X-rays from his left foot.
+Here were X-rays from his left foot.

 Pre-Laminil: Robin stays off his sore feet June 7, 2017

-Pre-Laminil: Robin walks in shavings June 6, 2017, with 1.5 grams bute
+Pre-Laminil: Robin walks in shavings June 6, 2017, with 1.5 grams of bute

 Pre-Laminil: Robin walks June 8, 2017, with 1.5 grams of bute